evidentlyai/evidently/docs/book/README.md

 </details>

 # What can you evaluate?
 Evidently Reports, Test Suites and ML Monitoring dashboard rely on the shared set of metrics.

-For every single evaluation - be it share of nulls, text sentiment, or embedding drift distance - you can get a `Report` with a pre-built visualization, use it in a `TestSuite` to define a conditional check (“tell me if the value is out of bounds”), and plot the values over time on a `Dashboard`.

 Here are some examples of what you can evaluate.

 | Evaluation group | Examples |
 |------|------|